Three wild cats inhabit Canada: the cougar, bobcat, and lynx. Their conservation status varies depending on the region.

 The country’s geography is quite varied (mountains, lowlands, hilly terrain, prairies, lakes, rivers) and its climate is extremely diverse.

-Canada Lynx (Lynx canadensis) – Inhabit forests with throughout Canada.
+(Lynx canadensis) – Inhabit forests with throughout Canada.
 Trapping is allowed in all states to varying degrees except Nova Scotia.
-Canada lynx in Nova Scotia are only found on Cape Breton Island and trapping is no longer allowed. its conservation status is Least Concern.
+Canada lynx in Nova Scotia are only found on Cape Breton Island, and trapping is no longer allowed.
+Its conservation status is Least Concern.
 The cat’s fur is a sliver/brown.
 It has tufted ears (short clusters of long strands of hair)) and ruffed (fur that extends outward) face.
 The Canada lynx primarily feeds on snowshoe hares.